20

 Stand

-P The Holy Gospel according to St. Mark, the sixteenth chapter.
+P The Holy Gospel according to St. Luke, the twenty-fourth chapter.

 P This is the Gospel of the Lord.